 There is no doubt that this is Barcelona’s main landmark.
 This UNESCO-listed Basilica dominates the skyline in the northern area of the city.
 Antoni Gaudí was commissioned in 1883 to design this basilica.
 It was originally supposed to be a neo-Gothic church, but he made some changes and went for his signature surrealistic Art Nouveau architecture.
 The church was never completed.

 This is where you go to experience the fun and lively social life in Barcelona.
-It is gorgeous, with old-style buildings (including Palau Guell) and tons of trees.
+It is gorgeous, with old-style buildings (including Parc Guell) and tons of trees.
 It is a lively place with tons of restaurants, shops, large sidewalks, and locals having a good time.
 The energy here is amazing, especially if you get there while it is live music!
 It’s one of the best places to start in Barcelona.

 Plus, it borders the Gothic Quarter, which I’ll talk about next.

 This 2,000-year-old place is usually referred to as the heart and soul of Barcelona.
-In the Gothic Quarter you can still find relics from Roman times, historic buildings from the Middle ages, and masterpieces of Gothic architecture.
+In the Gothic Quarter you can still find relics from Roman times, historic buildings from the Middle Ages, and masterpieces of Gothic architecture.

 This is also where the discovery of the Americas began taking shape.
 This is where Christopher Columbus was received by the Catholic Monarchs after his first voyage to the New World.

 Old Barcelona is set deep in the heart of the Gothic Quarter and is an absolute must for architecture fans.
 The history situated in this gorgeous part of the city is perfect for any traveler that wants to get a deep historical understanding of the country in which they are visiting.
 Dating from medieval times, the labyrinth street plan is certainly not without its charms, and the buildings and scenery around you are just spectacular.
 A plethora of gothic churches surrounds you, taking you back in time to a very different Barcelona than you see now.